This is a compilation of several blogs that I had on another website.

 Colonel Miklosy would “only” receive the Iron Class 2nd class from his German allies.
 A relatively low award for a colonel with one year service on the Eastern Front.
 Maybe he was not as co operative as they expected or not as active?

 From the Hungarians he would receive the Officers cross for the Order of Merit , with wreath and swords, a level up from his earlier peace time award.
-A rare order with only 215 awarded during the war.
-Unfortunately both the order and document are missing.
+A rare order with only 215 awarded during the war (to Hungarians and around 60 to others, mainly Germans).
+Unfortunately the related documents are missing.

 His career after the Eastern Front was shortlived.
 He got involved in the Hungarian youth movement, the Levente.
 His commander saw him as unfit for further commands and promotions so he retired.
 This might have to do with the change in politics in Hungary in 1944 but the exact circumstances are unclear.
 At the end of the war he was taken back into the army with his rank of colonel to defend Hungary against the Russian enemy that was at the gates….